 - Industry-leading HyperSmooth 6.0 video stabilization.

-- New larger sensor with 8:7 aspect ratio for reframing flexibility.
+- New, larger sensor with an 8:7 aspect ratio for reframing flexibility.

 - Intuitive user interface and versatile mounting options.